 When do the Manali-Leh and Srinagar-Leh highways open?

 The Srinagar-Leh Highway typically opens by late March or early April and stays open until late November.
-The Manali-Leh Highway opens later, usually by late May or early June, and closes by mid-October.
+The Manali-Leh Highway usually opens by late May or early June, though in 2026 BRO connected both ends and opened it even earlier, on May 12.
+It typically closes by mid-October.
 However, with the Atal Tunnel (opened October 2020, 9.2 km long, sits at 10,171 ft), the Manali side is now accessible up to Sissu year-round.
 Beyond Sissu towards Leh, it depends on BRO clearing Baralacha La and other high passes.

 Is it better to fly or drive to Leh?